itmachina/RAG-Challenge-2/README.md

 - Structured output prompting with chain-of-thought reasoning
 - Query routing for multi-company comparisons

+## Package Structure

+This project has been restructured as a proper Python package (`rag_challenge`) that can be used in other projects.

 ## New Features and Improvements

 ### Enhanced Pipeline Configuration